GeorgesABrunet/ArenaGenerator/README.md

 - Example project
 - Tutorial videos
-- Ability to bake out arenas as static meshes in world
 - Editor tools to ease building arenas
 - Mesh patterns and custom pattern support
 - Rotational offsets for RotationYP rule for polygonal structures